fastlane/fastlane/spaceship/README.md

 # What's spaceship?

-_spaceship_ uses a combination of 3 different API endpoints, used by the Apple Developer Portal and Xcode.
+_spaceship_ uses a combination of [5 different API endpoints](#api-endpoints), used by the Apple Developer Portal and Xcode.
 As no API offers everything we need, spaceship combines all APIs for you.
 [More details about the APIs](#technical-details).

 - Blazing fast communication using only a HTTP client
 - Object oriented access to all resources